nicholasjhenry/data-modeling-in-ecto/apps/essential_ecto/usage-rules/typespec.md

 {list_of_fields}

-//OPTIONAL(start): include only when assocations are defined
+//OPTIONAL(start): include only when associations are defined

 ## Associations